LCrawford13/pendulum/README.md

 ### Updating GUI

-In a terminal go to the project directory/src, the run `pyuic5 -o ui_gui.py gui.ui`.
+In a terminal go to the project directory/src, then run `pyuic5 -o ui_gui.py gui.ui`.

 ### Updating Exectuable